designsystemsinternational/clis/packages/static/README.md

 - `static init`.
 Initialize a new project.
 - `static deploy`.
 Deploy a distribution, creating it if needed.
 - `static destroy`.
 Delete all resources and environment config.
-- `static show outputs`.
-Shows the outputs for the current environment.
+- `static show`.
+Shows the CloudFormation outputs for the current environment.
 - `static --help`.
 Shows available commands and other documentation.